 Professional Strengths in the Workplace & for Job Interviews

 One of the most common contexts where strengths are utilized is in the workplace.
-We transition the strengths from a personal to a professional one by using words and language applicable in the work context.
+We transition the strengths from personal to professional by using words and language applicable to the work context.

 For example, a character strength of curiosity can be defined as openness and flexibility to new ideas and approaches in the workplace.